Financial Samurai

 How To Get Rich: Practice Predicting The Future!

-If you want to know how to get rich, you must practice predicting the future!
+If you want to know how to get rich, you must practice predicting the future.
+The better you get at predicting the future, the more money-making actions you can take.

 Do you remember the scene in Back To The Future Part II when Biff Tannen opens up a safety deposit box and reveals to Marty the way he got so rich was due to a sports-betting almanac his future self gave his younger self?
 Oh how I wished I could have done the same thing as a young lad.